NEWS – my events for August are confirmed! Please read on and check out the upcoming events on the site for further information.

 A friend is torn between staying with her husband for the sake of her children or moving on with her life as she desires.
-People around her are not supportive of her splitting up with the husband even though the relationship no longer serves her.
-She is caught between moving on and starting a new life, or living her life for others or as expected by others.
+People around her are not supportive of her splitting up with her husband even though the relationship no longer serves her.
+She is caught between moving on and starting a new life or living her life for others or as expected by others.
 No matter what she chooses, someone is going to be unhappy.

-When we met, I let her talk so that she had an outlet which was not against her desire.
+When we met, I let her talk so that she had an outlet that was not against her desire.
 Even as a friend, I am in no position to tell or advise her what to do.
-It’s her life and she has to go through the process in choosing what’s right for her.
+It’s her life and she has to go through the process of choosing what’s right for her.
 However, I did suggest that she were to make her decision, no matter how hard it might be, based on the strongest reason that she felt for as that very reason would then become her grounding rod as she moved forward in life.
 No matter what challenges she would face, she would find strength in herself, knowing very well why she chose what she chose regardless of what people would say to, or about, her.

 Life decisions are often difficult to make but that’s why we learn and grow.
 They give us the opportunities to look at ourselves in a way that we don’t normally do.
 I feel that each time when there is a change, I learn a bit more about life and myself.
 I don’t know how my life will turn out but I don’t want to put too much focus on the outcome which is so far away.
-All I can do is to see through what’s in front of me.
-Happiness and peace comes naturally when we trust and align ourselves to our knowing and reason, even when doubts still find their places in our minds.
+All I can do is see through what’s in front of me.
+Happiness and peace come naturally when we trust and align ourselves to our knowing and reason, even when doubts still find their places in our minds.

 I say that as I know that very well right now.
 No matter how much I trust my knowing about getting myself out there to mentor women, doubts still creep in – will people turn up?
 Will they find me of service?
 I can indeed let the doubts, if not the fear, stop me from doing what feels right.
-After all, it’s just a knowing.
+After all, it’s just knowing.
 But then again, in my world, a knowing speaks louder than a thousand words.